Philadelphia Public Art @philart.net

 * Southeast corner of McPherson Square Park.
 Northwest of Kensington and Indiana.

-* 39.994600,-75.118425 [map]
+* 39.994600,-75.118425 [map] [nearby]

-* On the Port Richmond tour.
+* On the Kensington tour

 * See also: